LATAM Weekly Summary

 Please refer to the attached PDF for the full report.

-• Brazil’s Bovespa declined 0.65% last week.
-The Brazilian market was moved to a Downtrend from an Uptrend Under Pressure.
+• Brazil’s Bovespa index declined 2% last week and continues to trade below its 200-DMA.
+The index was shifted to a Downtrend.
 We recommend clients avoid adding risk in Brazilian equities.

-• Mexico’s benchmark index declined 1.2% last week.
-The Mexican market was moved to a Downtrend from an Uptrend Under Pressure.
+• Mexico’s main benchmark declined 3.9% last week and broke below its 50-DMA.
+The index was shifted to a Downtrend.
 We recommend clients avoid adding risk in Mexican equities.

-• Last week, we removed Banco BTG (BPC.BR; BPAC11:BZ) and Mercadolibre (MELI) from the Focus List, reducing the number of Focus List ideas in the LATAM region to six.
+• BBB Foods (TBBB) was removed from the Focus List, taking the total number of Focus List ideas in the LATAM region to only four.

 O’Neil TMT Weekly